SkwalExe/learn-rust/course/structs/README.md

 ```
 > ℹ️ structs are declared outside the main function.

-> ℹ️ structs names are capitalized.
+> ℹ️ We have to specify the type of the  variables inside the struct.

 ## How to use a struct🤹
 Now that we have a struct we can create an `instance` of it.